Little One: Chapter 21

 I nodded like I understood everything he just said.

 He looked at me out of the corner of his eye and laughed.
-Clearly I hadn’t fooled him.
+Clearly, he wasn’t fooled him.
 “I’ll lead the way.”

 I moaned as I heaved my pack off the ground.